Jewelry Care

 What's the Difference Between "Antiqued" and "Antiqued Oxidized" Metal?

-Normal polished silver is bright and shiny, and very white in colour, and polished brass i.
-"Antiqued" silver is slightly more steel-grey in colour, often with the deep areas in the design darkened (by use of a pigmenting agent) and the raised areas left shiny.
-"Antiqued oxidized" silver has been treated with a chemical that actually changes the surface of the metal; it has a a rich all-over matte finish ("patina"), is a darker steel-grey colour, and the deepest areas in the design have been significantly darkened to imitate considerable age.
+"Antiqued oxidized" metal has been treated with a chemical that actually changes the metal surface; it has a rich all-over matte finish ("patina"), is not very reflective at all, has a much darker colour, and the deepest areas in the design have been significantly blackened to imitate considerable age.

 Does Crystal Contain Lead?
 Is It Dangerous?